 WordPress websites are like any piece of technology – there are regular updates to all of the pieces of your site as developers find bugs in their code, add new features or close access points to hackers.

 There Are a Few Parts to Any WordPress Site

 - WordPress – This is similar to an operating system such as Microsoft or IOS.

 - Theme – This is what gives your website a particular look and feel.
 There are hundreds of thousands of themes on the market.
-We favour sites built using Divi or Genesis Themes purely because of the quality of the code.
+We prefer sites built using Divi purely because of the quality of the code.

 - Child Theme – Some sites have what is called a Child Theme.
 These contain tweaks that are unique to your site and sit on top of your main theme.
 The benefit of this approach is that your main theme can be updated without wrecking all the special tweaks that make your site look the way it does.

 - Plugins – These are similar to Apps in a smartphone, and give extra functionality to your site.